 Sustainability means that nowadays any work regarding art has to reach its own sustainability, broadly understood as an economic-environmental-ethical rich conception.

 All art has to be stored, cataloged, and managed according to new electronic tools that are already part of fruition.
 Management represents the continuity between artworks and their fruition.
-Fruition is now an essential part of art.
-Communication, displaying, marketing are not severed from art as such.
-The management of art today involves the increasing of available resources (fund-raising strategies, innovative marketing tactics and promotion, etc.) and the improvement of their utilization (planning and financial control systems).
+Fruition is now an essential part of the art.
+Communication, displaying, marketing is not severed from art as such.
+The management of art today involves the increase of available resources (fund-raising strategies, innovative marketing tactics, and promotion, etc.) and the improvement of their utilization (planning and financial control systems).

 Moreover, this new conception will apply to traditional works of art as well as to new forms of art such as radio or television recordings or born-digital papers.

-The master aims to develop the necessary competences to enhance collections of born-digital artwork, and to empower students in the management and storage of born-digital assets.
+The master aims to develop the necessary competencies to enhance collections of born-digital artwork and to empower students in the management and storage of born-digital assets.